leuzoe/hdec/README.md

 Heidelberg via a cheap RS485/USB adapter, apply some configuration and then use the Wallbox as charging point in openWB.

-The concept of this module, inprinciple, is as follows:
+The concept of this module, in principle, is as follows:
 - use the python lib `heidelberg` controlling the wallbox by its Modbus interface
 - start a minimal webserver
 - provide a "Go-e"-like interface